 - Take breaks.
-When doing close work, take occasional breaks and rest your eyes by looking away from the digital screen.
+When reading or doing close work, take occasional breaks and rest your eyes by looking away from the page, digital screen or task.

 - Limit screen time.
 This is especially important for children, who may not make the connection between extended viewing, eyestrain and the need to rest their eyes regularly.

 Use artificial tears.
-Over-the-counter artificial tears can help prevent and relieve dry eyes.
-Use them even when your eyes feel fine to keep them well-lubricated and prevent a recurrence of symptoms.
+Nonprescription artificial tears can help prevent and relieve dry eyes.
+Use them even when your eyes feel fine to keep them well lubricated and prevent a recurrence of symptoms.